open-craft/problem-builder/README.md

 ![Answer Read-Only](doc/img/answer-3.png)

-### Multiple Choice Questions
+### Multiple Choice Questions (MCQ)

-Multiple choice questions can be added to a mentoring component and have the following configurable options:
+Multiple Choice Questions can be added to a mentoring component and have the following configurable options:

 * Question - The question to ask the student